 Jesus supported His teaching that He is the Son of God from Psalm 82:6 by making a logical progression from the lesser to the greater.
 (His reasoning was sound; Scripture’s binding authority “cannot be broken,” John 10:35.)
 This Scripture described men as “gods” in their capacity as judges (John 10:34).
 Since men (who worked as judges among the people) were called gods, Jesus (who worked miracles among the people) could be called the Son of God (John 10:36-38).
 His mighty works were sufficient evidence that He and the Father “are one” (i.e., “the Father is in Me, and I in Him,” John 10:25, 30, 38).
 Jesus did not commit blasphemy by saying so; He spoke the truth (John 10:36).
 Those who wanted to stone Jesus for blasphemy were not convinced and unsuccessfully tried to seize Him (John 10:31-33, 39).
 The miraculous signs of Jesus demonstrate He is the Son of God.
 The question to ask ourselves is whether we believe this truth or deny the words and works of Jesus like they did (John 10:37-39).
 What will your answer be?

-Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
-(Ephesians 4:29, NKJV)
+29 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
+30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption (Ephesians 4:29–30, NKJV).